List of Playboy Playmates of 2004: June

 Hiromi Oshima (大島 浩美, オオシマ・ヒロミ, Ōshima Hiromi) is a Japanese model, in June 2004 she became the second Japanese to be featured as a Playboy Playmate of the month.

 Oshima lives in Los Angeles, where she now works as a professional photo stylist and actively pursues her passion for dance as a Playmate Dancer.
 "I never dance sexy when I go out, but on stage, it's liberating", she once explained.
 "In fact, I feel much sexier when I’m performing with the Playmate Dancers."

 July

 Stephanie Glasson is an American model.
 She is the Playboy Playmate of the Month for July 2004.
 Married former NHL goalie Curtis Joseph in 2012.

 August

 Pilar Lastra (born January 15, 1981) is a model and the Playboy Playmate of the Month for August 2004.
 After her appearance in 2004, she stepped away from nude modeling but still worked for Playboy by hosting "The Playmate Hour" on Playboy Radio.
 Lastra was a model on Deal or No Deal.
-Lastra has been in 3 movies and two episodes of the T.V.
-Show Las Vegas.
-In addition to her modeling and acting, she has written a book Treat Me Like Your Car, A Man's Guide to Treating a Lady.
+Lastra has been in three movies and two episodes of the television show Las Vegas.
+In addition to her modeling and acting, she has written a book, Treat Me Like Your Car, A Man's Guide to Treating a Lady.